 Coordinates with the other Standing Committees to ensure that they have the information they need to properly perform their functions;

 As MaineHousing is also the statewide HMIS Lead Agency, the MCOC HMIS Data Committee will include at least one member of the MaineHousing HMIS Team.

+Perhaps we could make it easy and imply copy the relevant text from Governance:

+Review data obtained through the annual Point-in-Time count of sheltered and unsheltered persons and the annual Housing Inventory of shelter, transitional housing, and permanent supportive housing in the MCOC area.

+Evaluate best practices, new guidance, and emerging approaches on data collection, methodology, sharing, and analysis.

+Review and makes recommendations pertaining to HMIS data quality and completeness for all HMIS participating projects within the MCOC.

+Coordinate with the other Standing Committees to ensure that they have the information they need to properly perform their functions.

 What Research and/or Resources will be needed to inform and accomplish this work?